Piyushximi/Javascript-questions/README.md

 ### What are lambda or arrow functions

 An arrow function is a shorter syntax for a function expression and does not have its own **this, arguments, super, or new.target**.
 These functions are best suited for non-method functions, and they cannot be used as constructors.
+* Arrow functions reduce the size of the code.
+* The return statement and function brackets are optional for single-line functions.
+* It increases the readability of the code.
+* Arrow functions provide a lexical this binding.
+It means, they inherit the value of “this” from the enclosing scope.
+This feature can be advantageous when dealing with event listeners or callback functions where the value of “this” can be uncertain.

+**Limitations of Arrow Functions**
+* Arrow functions do not have the prototype property.
+* Arrow functions cannot be used with the new keyword.
+* Arrow functions cannot be used as constructors.
+* These functions are anonymous and it is hard to debug the code.
+* Arrow functions cannot be used as generator functions that use the yield keyword to return multiple values over time.

 **[⬆ Back to Top](#table-of-contents)**